Utah First In The Nation To Lower Its DUI Limit To .05 Percent

 In 1983, Utah was the first state to lower its blood alcohol limit from 0.10 to 0.08 for impaired driving.
 It would take nearly two decades for every state to follow suit, but as they did, the nation's rate of alcohol-related traffic deaths dropped 10 percent.
 Now, Utah is pioneering the move to lower it once again.

 Beginning Dec.
 30 — yes, the day before New Year's Eve — Utahns will have to be extra careful about drinking and driving.
-Sunday, the state's blood alcohol content limit will drop from 0.08 percent to 0.05 percent, marking the strictest DUI law in the country.
+On Sunday, the state's blood alcohol content limit will drop from 0.08 percent to 0.05 percent, marking the strictest DUI law in the country.

-To give you an idea of the difference in consumption, for a man weighing 180 pounds, it takes about four drinks to reach a BAC of 0.08 percent.
-But to reach .05, it's about half as many drinks, and can be even fewer for women.
+To give you an idea of the difference in consumption, for a man weighing 180 pounds, it takes about four drinks to reach a BAC of 0.08 percent, according to the American Beverage Institute.
+But to reach .05, it's about half as many drinks and can be even fewer for women.

+Utah law limits the type of and strength of alcohol depending on where it is purchased, with different limits on beer and heavy beer.

-The current limit, of .08 is "a significant amount of drinking," for a lot of people, says Utah state Rep. Norm Thurston, a Republican.
+Still, the current limit of .08 is "a significant amount of drinking" for a lot of people, says Utah state Rep. Norm Thurston, a Republican.

 Thurston sponsored the bill to lower the limit in 2017 at the request of the National Transportation Safety Board, which has been urging states to lower DUI limits to 0.05 since 2013.